-Thank you, Mr. Chairman.
+"Thank you, Mr. Chairman.
 Apple's corporate tax strategy reflects a flawed corporate tax system that allows large multinational corporations to shift profits offshore to low-tax jurisdictions.
-For years, Apple has opted to forgo fully contributing to the US treasury and to American society by shifting profits and circumventing US taxes.
-In the last four years alone, Apple has avoided paying taxes on \$44 billion dollars in income.
+For years, Apple has opted to forgo fully contributing to the U.S. treasury and to American society by shifting profits and circumventing U.S. taxes.
+In the last four years alone, Apple has avoided paying taxes on \$44 billion in income.

-With over \$145 billion dollars in cash on hand, Apple ranks as one of the wealthiest multinational corporations in the world.
+"With over \$145 billion in cash on hand, Apple ranks as one of the wealthiest multinational corporations in the world.
 Given its annual intake, Apple executives enjoy reminding the public that the company is likely the largest corporate taxpayer in the United States.
-However, these same executives fail to mention another, less attractive, fact-that Apple is also one of the biggest tax avoiders in America.
+However, these same executives fail to mention another, less attractive, fact - that Apple is also one of the biggest tax avoiders in America.

-Today, Apple has over \$100 billion dollars, more than two-thirds of its total profits, stashed away in an offshore account.
-That's over \$100 billion dollars that are not currently subject to US corporate income taxes and, therefore, cannot be used to ease the deficit or help invigorate the same American economy that fostered the creation of this large corporation in the first place.
+"Today, Apple has over \$100 billion, more than two-thirds of its total profits, stashed away in an offshore account.
+That's over \$100 billion that are not currently subject to U.S. corporate income taxes and, therefore, cannot be used to ease the deficit or help invigorate the same American economy that fostered the creation of this large corporation in the first place.
 As the shadow of sequestration encroaches on hard-working American families, it is unacceptable that corporations like Apple are able to exploit tax loopholes to avoid paying billions in taxes.

-Apple's corporate tax strategy is fueled by the company's fixation on reducing US tax payments.
-Apple has developed a complex corporate tax strategy that enables the company to shift billions of dollars in global profits into overseas subsidiaries without having to pay U.S. taxes.
+"Apple's corporate tax strategy is fueled by the company's fixation on reducing U.S. tax payments.
+Apple's scheme enables the company to shift billions of dollars in global profits into overseas subsidiaries without having to pay U.S. taxes.
 Although Apple is by all accounts an American company, its holding company in Ireland currently retains the bulk of its profits.

-The Subcommittee's investigation has uncovered a disturbing truth.
+"The Subcommittee's investigation has uncovered a disturbing truth.
 Apple's three primary Irish entities hold 60 percent of the company's profits, but claim to be tax residents nowhere in the world.
-It is completely outrageous that Apple has not only dodged full payment of US taxes, but it has managed to evade paying taxes around the world through its convoluted and pernicious strategies.
+It is completely outrageous that Apple has not only dodged full payment of U.S. taxes, but it has managed to evade paying taxes around the world through its convoluted and pernicious strategies.

-Specifically, from 2009 to 2012, Apple Operations International received roughly \$30 billion dollars in dividends from other Apple subsidiaries around the world.
+"Specifically, from 2009 to 2012, Apple Operations International (AOI) received roughly \$30 billion in dividends from other Apple subsidiaries around the world.
 This made up 30 percent of Apple's total worldwide net profits over the last few years.
-However, AOI did not pay corporate income tax to any national government.
-Furthermore, AOI, a company with tens of billions of dollars in cash, has never had any employees.
-It shares its address with other subsidiaries in Ireland.
-There are three individuals on its Board of Directors, two Apple Inc. employees located in California, and one employee of Apple's Irish sub, ADI.
-Its operations appear to be completely directed by Apple in California.
+However, AOI did not pay corporate income taxes to any national government.
+Furthermore, AOI, a company with tens of billions of dollars in cash, has never had any employees and appears to be completely directed by Apple in California.

-Perhaps sensing that it might need to maintain some semblance of legitimacy, Apple Sales International, another subsidiary with no tax residence, and no employees until 2011, began employing 250 people in 2012.
-However, with \$22 billion dollars of income in 2011, ASI only paid one twentieth of one percent in Irish taxes.
+"Perhaps sensing that it might need to maintain some semblance of legitimacy, Apple Sales International (ASI), another subsidiary with no tax residence, and no employees through 2011, began employing 250 people in 2012.
+However, with \$22 billion of income in 2011, ASI only paid one-twentieth-of-one-percent in Irish taxes.
 As Apple funnels billions of dollars through its numerous Irish entities, even those entities that do pay taxes enjoy a negotiated tax rate of less than two percent.